kobiowuquadri/fitness-plus-backend/readme.md

 ## Task

 Develop a backend system that implements the following functionalities based on your expertise in these frameworks to build a robust and scalable backend API.
-Consider Nest.js, PostgreSQL, well-documented RESTful APIs, and you can use your Gmail SMTP server to send out the mails.
+Consider Express.js and MongoDB, well-documented RESTful APIs, and you can use your Gmail SMTP server to send out the mails.

 ### 1. Data Model